 - Worst 24 Hours: 101 Nautical Miles

-- Hours Motored: 42 (or about 7%) engines were mostly used during sail changes
+- Hours Motored: 42 (or about 7%) engines were mostly used during picking up anchor, dropping anchor and sail changes.

 Our plan is to get back on the editing bandwagon and get the videos flowing again.
 Sadly, we didn’t get much editing done at sea.
 Jason’s focus was on the daily sail checks, his watch time at the helm and not getting sea sick.
 I focused on feeding us, keeping the boat tidy, my watch time at the helm and thwarting the cats plans for mutiny (although, I think the cats have the best sea legs of us all, they did amazing).